Pedro Lasch

-Pedro Lasch is a visual artist born in Mexico City, and based in the U.S. since 1994.
+Pedro Lasch is a visual artist born in 1975 in Mexico City, and based in the U.S. since 1994.
 He produces works of conceptual art, institutional critique, social practice, and site-specific art, as well as paintings, photographs, prints, and other traditional media.
 His art has intersected with the international immigrants’ movement, and the philosophies of critical pedagogy, radical democracy, and the coloniality of power.
-He is a Research Professor in art and art theory in the Department of Art, Art History, and Visual Studies at Duke University, where he is also the Founding Director of the Artistic Research Initiative & Social Practice Lab Fellowship Program.
+He is a research professor in art and art theory in the Department of Art, Art History, and Visual Studies at Duke University, where he is also the Founding Director of the Artistic Research Initiative & Social Practice Lab Fellowship Program.

 Exhibition History

 Lasch has exhibited at the Venice Biennale and Creative Time Summit Venice, been featured in the AND AND AND platform of dOCUMENTA (13), and collaborated with Atis Rezistans/Ghetto Biennale for documenta fifteen.
 He has also participated in the Havana Biennial, the Gwangju Biennale and group exhibitions at MoMA PS1, Contemporary Art Center New Orleans, Hayward Gallery, Centro Nacional de las Artes, and MUAC.

-Lasch's first museum retrospective, Pedro Lasch: Entre líneas / Between the Lines, was presented in 2023-2024 by Mexico's Ministry of Culture (SC) and the National Institute of Fine Arts and Literature (INBAL), through Laboratorio Arte Alameda.
+Lasch's first museum retrospective, Pedro Lasch: Entre líneas / Between the Lines, was presented in 2023–2024 by Mexico's Ministry of Culture (SC) and the National Institute of Fine Arts and Literature (INBAL), through Laboratorio Arte Alameda.

+From 19 October 2023 - 11 February 2024, Pedro Lasch.
+Inverse Figurations was exhibited at the Museo de Arte Abstracto Español, Cuenca.
+It features the Spanish premiere of Lasch's Espejo Negro (Black Mirror) project.

 Additional major solo exhibitions and projects have been shown in The Phillips Collection, Nasher Museum of Art, Sean Kelly Gallery, and Galería del Palacio Nacional.
-Lasch’s first major solo exhibition, at the Queens Museum of Art in New York, was named as the best of the year by Michael Rakowitz in Artforum.
+Lasch's first major solo exhibition, at the Queens Museum of Art in New York, was named as the best of the year by Michael Rakowitz in Artforum.